pybind/pybind11/docs/basics.rst

    mkdir build
    cd build
    cmake ..
-   cmake --build . --config Release --target pytest
+   cmake --build . --config Release --target check

 This will create a Visual Studio project, compile and run the target, all from the command line.